promcon/website/content/2018-munich/schedule.md

 ## PromCon 2018 Schedule

-You can also access this schedule via the Giggity Android app.
+**Mobile schedule**: You can also access this schedule from your mobile device.
 Click [here](/2018-munich/mobile_schedule) for more info.

 <table class="table schedule-table">